 One of our home-grown talents, Max Harriman – originally designed this show garden for the RHS Flower Show at Tatton Park, where it won a Silver Gilt medal.
 We worked with Max to adapt the design, so that it could be relocated to one of the Addenbrooke’s Hospital Courtyards after the show.
 With its luscious planting and meandering pathway, it provides a restorative and secluded haven for hospital visitors to take a moment out in nature.
 It’s proved to be a popular area for both visitors and staff in the hospital, and we’re thrilled it’s now been recognised by BALI too.

-And our third winner is a private roof garden in central London – which won for Grounds Maintenance.
+And our third winner is a private roof garden in central London – which won a Principal Award for Grounds Maintenance.

 Designed by the talented Tom Stuart-Smith, these roof gardens provide a serene and tranquil green space in the heart of the city.
 Located within an incredible development, which we had been working on for some time, we were looking forward to getting involved again with this project.
 With lots of clean lines and immaculate planting, it still has a feel of the city – but instead is a welcome oasis, with panoramic views across London.
 We’re delighted the Tend side of our business has been rewarded for their efforts in developing Tom’s design to the best it can be.